napframework/nap/docs/doxygen/markdown/11_sequencer.md

 }
 ```

-## Outputs & Adapters
+## Outputs & Adapters {#outputs_and_adapters}

-When the SequencePlayer starts playback it will create an adapter for each track in the running sequence.
-An adapter is responsible for evaluating the track for which it is created during an update call (tick) coming from the SequencePlayer and translates this to an action on the track’s assigned output.
-A SequencePlayerOutput is a resource embedded within the SequencePlayer.
-When a track has an output id assigned the SequencePlayer will try to find the output with the corresponding id and correct type within its embedded outputs and create the appropriate adapter when playback is started.
-Outputs are Resources managed by the ResourceManager and Adapters are created and owned/managed by the SequencePlayer.
+When the [SequencePlayer](@ref nap::SequencePlayer) starts playback it will create an adapter for each track in the running sequence.
+An adapter is responsible for evaluating the track for which it is created during an update call (tick) coming from the [SequencePlayer](@ref nap::SequencePlayer) and translates this to an action on the track’s assigned output.
+A [SequencePlayerOutput](@ref nap::SequencePlayerOutput) is a [Resource](@ref nap::Resource) embedded within the [SequencePlayer](@ref nap::SequencePlayer).
+When a track has an output id assigned the [SequencePlayer](@ref nap::SequencePlayer) will try to find the output with the corresponding id and correct type within its embedded outputs and create the appropriate adapter when playback is started linking the output to the [SequencePlayer](@ref nap::SequencePlayer).
+Outputs are Resources managed by the [ResourceManager](@ref nap::ResourceManager) and Adapters are created and owned/managed by the [SequencePlayer](@ref nap::SequencePlayer).

-For example, a SequencePlayerEventOutput can be added to the SequencePlayer.
-An SequenceEventTrack Output ID string property can be assigned to that SequencePlayerEventOutput’s ID.
-During playback the SequencePlayer will create an adapter that will tell the SequencePlayerEventOutput to dispatch an event on the main thread whenever an event is passed by the SequencePlayer’s running time.
-The SequencePlayerEventOutput then dispatches this event from the application’s main thread.
-A rule of thumb here is that SequencePlayerOutput’s should alwaysbe safe to link to from other parts of the application and/or from the applications main thread, while adapters are only created, used and owned by the SequencePlayer.
+For example, a [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) can be added to the [SequencePlayer](@ref nap::SequencePlayer).
+An [SequenceEventTrack](@ref nap::SequenceEventTrack) Output ID string property can be assigned to that [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput)’s ID.
+During playback the [SequencePlayer](@ref nap::SequencePlayer) will create an adapter that will tell the [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) to dispatch an event on the main thread whenever an event is passed by the [SequencePlayer](@ref nap::SequencePlayer)’s running time.
+The [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) then dispatches this event from the application’s main thread.
+A rule of thumb here is that SequencePlayerOutput’s should always be safe to link to from other parts of the application and/or from the applications main thread, while adapters are only created, used and owned by the [SequencePlayer](@ref nap::SequencePlayer).

-The following example creates a SequencePlayer with two SequencePlayerOutput's.
-A SequencePlayerEventOutput and a SequencePlayerCurveOutput.
+The following example creates a [SequencePlayer](@ref nap::SequencePlayer) with two SequencePlayerOutput's.
+A [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) and a [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput).

-- The SequencePlayerEventOutput dispatches when an event occurs on an Event track.  **_Events are always dispatched from the main thread!_**
+- The [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) dispatches when an event occurs on an [Event track](@ref nap::SequenceEventTrack).
+Events are always dispatched from the main thread!
-- The SequencePlayerCurveOutput can be linked to a Parameter that will follow the output of a SequenceTrackCurve.
-The "Use Main Thread" property will determine if Parameter is updated on main thread or on the thread that is currently used by the Clock updating the SequencePlayer.
+- The [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput) can be linked to a [Parameter](@ref nap::Parameter) that will follow the output of a [SequenceTrackCurve](@ref nap::SequenceTrackCurve).
+The "Use Main Thread" property will determine if [Parameter](@ref nap::Parameter) is updated on main thread or on the thread that is currently used by the Clock updating the [SequencePlayer](@ref nap::SequencePlayer).

 ```
 {
     "Type": "nap::SequencePlayer",